Current obsession: Discomfort Designs Phantom Limb pedal.

 Footswitches.

 Phantom Limb’s knobs have no secondary functions (gotta love that) but the footswitches do.
 Holding the left footswitch clears the loop.
 Holding the right locks the loop to play 2/3 of it.
 When locked, the Length knob controls how much of the frozen loop is played.
 The Chance knob now scrubs through the memory to determine which part of it is played.
-The X switch controls the 15-second length of record memory (or 10-seconds when locked by doubling or quadrupling it).
-The longer the memory, the lower the fidelity.
+The X switch now the length of memory and playback speed.
+2x gives you 20 seconds of memory at half speed and 4x gives you 40 seconds of memory at 1/4 speed.

 Is this the Chase Bliss Habit Lite?

 There are many comparisons out there since the control layout is similar to a Chase Bliss pedal and the returning memory and quirky delay have similarities to Habit.
-While they function similarly, they can sound drastically different.
+But they can sound drastically different.
 Phantom Limb is also a simpler pedal to operate with key parameters fixed (like the delay/loop blend) or randomly controlled (like the nine microloopers).
 At $100 less than Habit, Phantom Limb will find a different audience that prefers not constantly fiddling with knobs and will just let the pitched microloopers do their thing.
-I find myself fairly content with a short delay and cranking the Length and Chance knobs.
-(But when I lock the loop, I can’t resist slowing it down to x2 to lower the pitch and speed of the 10sec memory and crafting loops to play over.
-You can create some unique drones.)

 Dealbreakers

-These are here to discourage those who fail to embrace a pedal.
-(You know, the people on Reddit who have a complaint about every pedal, but don’t even have the pedal.)
+These are here to discourage those who will fail to embrace a pedal.
+(You know, the people on Reddit who have a complaint about every pedal, but don’t even own the pedal.)

-• Minimal controls.
-The microloops are left up to randomness.
-So if you don’t want to remove the two fifths loopers from the mix or want to tone down the modulation: sorry.
+- Minimal controls.
+So if you want to remove the two fifths loopers from the mix or want to tone down the modulation: sorry.

 None of these are turnoffs to me.